QihanQG/ECS-179-Final-Project/ProjectDocument.md

 For game feel, one of the key improvements I made was addressing the brightness issue in the game.
 Initially, the game environment was too dark, which made it difficult for players to see the map and its contents.
 To fix this issue, I added a sun scene to enhance the lighting giving the game a more aesthetically pleasing environment.

-Additionally, I worked on positioning key structures like igloos, ensuring they all fit into the team.
-I created the path and refined it.
-The terrain was improved by smoothing out the surfaced and evened it out.
+Additionally, I worked on positioning key structures like igloos, and our defense tower ensuring they all fit into their correct positions.
+I was responsible for creating the path and made improvements by cleaning up the terrain's blockage.
+The terrain was improved by smoothing out the surfaced, layering, and removing.

 <img src="imgs/dark.png" alt="" width="400" height="150"> <img src="imgs/bright.png" alt="" width="400" height="150"> <img src="imgs/cleanup.png" alt="" width="400" height="150">